The ongoing studies of Davuluri laboratory are summarized below.

 We have recently built a genome-wide inventory of non-coding and protein-coding transcripts and its variants (transcriptome), their promoters (promoterome) and histone modification states (epigenome) for developing and adult mouse cerebellum using integrative massive-parallel sequencing and a bioinformatics approach.
 The data consists of 61,525 (12,796 novel) distinct mRNAs transcribed by 29,589 (4,792 novel) promoters corresponding to 15,669 protein-coding and 7,624 non-coding genes.
 Importantly, we found that the transcript variants from a gene were predominantly generated using alternative transcriptional and not splicing mechanisms, highlighting alternative promoters and transcriptional termination as major sources of transcriptome diversity.
 Moreover, majority of genes associated with neurological diseases expressed multiple transcripts through alternative promoters, and we demonstrated aberrant use of alternative promoters in medulloblastoma, a malignant brain cancer of the cerebellum.
 The transcriptome diversity of developing and adult cerebellum emphasizes the importance of studying mammalian gene regulation and function at the isoform-level rather than simply at gene-level.
 We hypothesize that the isoform-level gene expression profiling will lead to significantly improved classification of molecular sub-types among apparently similar (patho)phenotypes, and identification of more specific gene regulatory modules and pathways that are disrupted in each disease sub-type.

 Our goal in this study is to discover the interdependencies between the molecular components at gene-isoform level rather than at gene-level, and identify the disruptions in isoform-level regulatory modules in gliomas, tumors of brain, by a multi-disciplinary approach.
-We will map isoform-level transcriptome in glioma tumor samples (from Human Brain Tumor Tissue Bank at Penn, Directed by our collaborator Dr. Donald O'Rourke, Neurosurgeon, University of Pennsylvania) by RNA-seq, develop a knowledgebase of mammalian brain transcriptome, and discover and validate (iii) the isoform-level gene regulatory network (GRN) modules and core pathways specific to intrinsic molecular sub-types of heterogeneous gliomas by applying mathematical modeling tools.
+We will map isoform-level transcriptome in glioma tumor samples (in collaboration with Dr. Donald O'Rourke, Neurosurgeon, University of Pennsylvania) by RNA-seq, develop a knowledgebase of mammalian brain transcriptome, and discover and validate (iii) the isoform-level gene regulatory network (GRN) modules and core pathways specific to intrinsic molecular sub-types of heterogeneous gliomas by applying mathematical modeling tools.

 Research Goal 3: Genomics-based informatics platform for personalized GBM therapy